libmdbx 0.13.1.73 (2024-11-15T15:58:48+03:00)

 Controls the in-process threshold of semi-empty pages merge.

 This option controls the in-process threshold of minimum page fill, as used space of percentage of a page.
 Neighbour pages emptier than this value are candidates for merging.
-The threshold value is specified in 1/65536 of percent, which is equivalent to the 16-dot-16 fixed point format.
-The specified value must be in the range from 12.5% (almost empty) to 50% (half empty) which corresponds to the range from 8192 and to 32768 in units respectively.
+The threshold value is specified in 1/65536 points of a whole page, which is equivalent to the 16-dot-16 fixed point format.
+The specified value must be in the range from 12.5% (almost empty page) to 50% (half empty page) which corresponds to the range from 8192 and to 32768 in units respectively.

 MDBX_opt_writethrough_threshold